 - Mathematical Expression for Eddy Current Loss

 Applications of Eddy Currents

-As you know that by the effect of Eddy Current the heat which is produced is not utilized for any useful work as they are a major source of energy loss in AC machines like transformer, generators, and motors and, therefore, it is known as an Eddy Current Loss.
+As you know that by the effect of Eddy Current the heat which is produced is not utilized for any useful work as they are a major source of energy loss in AC machines like transformer, generators, and motors.
+Therefore, it is known as an Eddy Current Loss.
 However, there are some uses of this eddy current like in Induction heating.